dmoreno06/exampleBuilder/README.md

 # exampleBuilder
-learning about desing patterns with "builder
+learning about desing patterns with Builder use of complex and simple data for Employee.